mmaisonnave/forecasting-ferry-traffic-toronto/README.md

 * The long forecast horizon limits the use of some variables, such as weather, since future values are unknown at prediction time.
 For example, a model can be built to leverage weather data, but future weather is not available when forecasting the next year of sales.
 * In this context of a long forecasting window and limited variables, simpler and more interpretable models such as SARIMAX outperformed more advanced tools like Prophet.
 * Future improvements could include incorporating known-in-advance calendar data such as holidays and school breaks, exploring other state-of-the-art models such as LSTM or Transformers, and estimating uncertainty to support better decision-making.
+* The full report is available at the end of this README.

 ## Installation and Execution: